mindspore-ai/docs/tutorials/source_en/advanced_use/computer_vision_application.md

 Figure 1: CIFAR-10 dataset [1]

-Figure 1 shows that the CIFAR-10 dataset contains 10 classes of 60,000 images.
+The CIFAR-10 dataset contains 10 classes of 60,000 images.
 Each class contains 6000 images.
 50,000 images are for training and 10,000 images are for testing.
 The size of each image is 32 x 32 pixels.

-Generally, a training indicator of image classification is accuracy, that is, a ratio of a quantity of accurately predicted examples to a total quantity of predicted examples.
+Generally, a training indicator of image classification is accuracy, that is, a ratio of the quantity of accurately predicted examples to the total quantity of predicted examples.

 Next, let's use MindSpore to solve the image classification task.
 The overall process is as follows:
 1. Download the CIFAR-10 dataset.